 As a multilingual artist and writer my practice navigates permeable spaces between familiar and foreign fabrications: aphorisms of public mistrust and centrifugal forces, of fragmentation and ontological integrity, of ‘actuality’ and translation.
-Currently, I explore these themes through the intersection(s) of parafiction, unconventional poetry, performance and sculptural bodies of slumped and blown glass.
+Currently, I explore these themes through the intersection(s) of intimate para-fiction, poetry, video-performance, drawing and glass.

 A practice that complicates transparency invites new voices to hint at their presence, new surfaces to unwind and provoke.
 Reimagined forms of the transparent offer up previously unseen visions, ways and histories; implicate transforming latent spaces of the material world and esoteric manifestations in the immaterial and literary.
 They embody strains of revolution and transmutation that underlie all myth, alchemy, science, as they speak of original orders and systems not yet classified.

 No vision imposed, only space for listening to how material responds to artistic gesture, how it (voice/glass/body/page) memorializes and reinterprets that which is near and far.